Denatured Alcohol - European Commission

 Mutual recognition of denaturation processes

-Commission Regulation (EC) 3199/93, as most recently modified (published in the OJ on 30th November 2018) by Commission Implementing Regulation (EU) 2018/1880, provides for the mutual recognition of Member States' procedures for the complete denaturation of alcohol.
+Commission Implementing Regulation (EU) 2018/1880 provides for the mutual recognition of Member States' procedures for the complete denaturation of alcohol.

 This also includes a series of "Euro" denaturing formulations for completely denatured alcohol.

-This ensures that alcohol which has been completely denatured in one Member State, according to any of the "Euro" formulations or approved national procedures, is recognised as completely denatured alcohol when it is moved to another Member State.
+This ensures that alcohol which has been completely denatured in one EU country, according to any of the "Euro" formulations or approved national procedures, is recognised as completely denatured alcohol when it is moved to another EU country.
 As such, it remains exempt from excise duties, regardless of where it is transported within the EU.

-The accompanying annex lists the "Euro" denaturing formulations for CDA and the national CDA denaturing methods still in use in a limited number of Member States.
+The accompanying annex lists the "Euro" denaturing formulations for CDA and the national CDA denaturing methods still in use in a limited number of EU countries.

 A Standard Operating Procedure (SOP) for all customs laboratories across the EU has also been implemented for the "Euro" denaturing formulations for CDA.
 This allows the customs laboratories to test for illicit alcohol made from the "Euro" denaturing CDA formulations in exactly the same way, providing better legal certainty, and more efficient testing standards across the EU.